Skip to main content

 What should I wear on a motorcycle?

-According to the Highway Code’s rules for motorcyclists (83-88), the rider and pillion must always wear a protective helmet.
-They’re also advised to wear eye protectors – which must comply with regulations – and should consider ear protection.
+According to the Highway Code’s rules for motorcyclists (83-88) at the time of writing, the rider and pillion have to wear a helmet, and are advised to wear eye protectors.
+They should consider ear protection.
 Motorcyclists are also advised that ‘strong boots, gloves and suitable clothing may help to protect you if you are involved in a collision.’
+Here are the key rules regarding riding kit… take notice of the language used.

 Also, from 1st July 2011, motorcycle test examiners have had the power to halt a test if the rider isn’t in ‘suitable clothing’, the DVSA’s definition of which is the following: